feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 I'm not convinced that this was the right tradeoff to make.
 What do you think?

-**UPDATE (Oct 9 12:00 AM):** The Mozilla developer documentation says this:
+**UPDATE (Oct 9, 2012, 12:00 AM):** The Mozilla developer documentation says this:

 > Also, any alphanumeric keyboard input while in full-screen mode causes a warning message to appear; this is done to help guard against phishing attacks.
 The following keys are the only ones that don't cause this warning message to appear (...) -- [MDN](https://developer.mozilla.org/en-US/docs/DOM/Using_full-screen_mode)

 However, this documentation is out-of-date.
 There were no warnings on keyboard input in Firefox or Chrome.
 I went fullscreen on a Facebook photo and was able to leave a comment without any issues.
 Safari, on the other hand, appears to prevent keyboard input.

-**UPDATE (Oct 12:22 AM):** [Someone](http://news.ycombinator.com/item?id=4630261) on Hacker News pointed out that Internet Explorer used to allow the creation of [chromeless popup windows](http://www.kb.cert.org/vuls/id/490708) which could be augmented with fake OS or browser UI to create phishing attacks.
+**UPDATE (Oct 9, 2012, 12:22 AM):** [Someone](http://news.ycombinator.com/item?id=4630261) on Hacker News pointed out that Internet Explorer used to allow the creation of [chromeless popup windows](http://www.kb.cert.org/vuls/id/490708) which could be augmented with fake OS or browser UI to create phishing attacks.
 This feature was removed in Internet Explorer in 2004.

+**UPDATE (Oct 18, 2012):** Google, Mozilla, and Apple are discussing what (if anything) to do about the issue I demonstrated.
+I [replied](http://lists.w3.org/Archives/Public/public-webapps/2012OctDec/0251.html) on the "public webapps" W3C mailing list with my thoughts.

 *Shoutout to [Neal Wu](https://twitter.com/WuNeal)!*